Chime Review: Checking & Savings

 Chime’s goal is to help its customers to hit their financial goals.
 With this in mind, Chime offers some solid options for automating your savings.

-For example, the Save When You Spend feature can automatically round up every purchase you make with your Chime Visa Debit Card to the nearest dollar, dropping the remainder into your savings.
+For example, the Roundup feature can automatically round up every purchase made with your Chime Visa Debit Card to the nearest dollar, dropping the remainder into your savings.

-The service works similarly to the robo investing app Acorns, with the main difference being that you have instant access to the funds in both your Spending and Savings Accounts.
+The service works similarly to the financial app Acorns; however, you can access funds in your Checking and Savings accounts instantly through Chime.

-Chime also makes it easier to build good savings habits through automatic savings deposits.
+Chime also makes it easier to build good savings habits through its ‘Save When I Get Paid’ feature, which makes automatic savings deposits.
 Using this tool, you can automatically send a certain percentage of your paycheck directly into your savings account.

 Mobile Payments